 And every year, without fail, they put on a show of color with bright red foliage and huge clusters of berries.

 One of the things nandinas offer are profuse amounts of bright red berries – just in time for the holidays!

 This photo shows just how bright the berries of some varieties can be.

 I’m not sure which variety this is – it’s another old and neglected specimen in the neighborhood that continues to thrive with no love.

 ‘Alba’ has maroon tinged winter foliage interspersed with creamy white berries – a lovely alternative to the profuse red varieties.

 To read more about winter berries in the garden, click here.

 Inspiration by Invitation

-On another note, for those of you who live in Northern California, take a look at the fantastic event that’s happening next weekend, February 11th, at Livermore’s Alden Lane Nursery- Inspiration by Invitation.
+On another note, for those of you who live in Northern California, take a look at the fantastic event that’s happening next weekend, February 11th, at Livermore’s Alden Lane Nursery.

-I’m delighted to be speaking at this all-day event (1:15-2:15) on the topic of Simple Strategies to Wake a Weary Garden (perfect for this time of year, isn’t it?)
+I’m delighted to be speaking about Simple Strategies to Wake a Weary Garden (perfect for this time of year, isn’t it?)